Single-Member LLC Tax Questions and Answers

 The IRS says the owner's tax ID (social security number or other) should be used when completing form W-9, not the EIN of the LLC.

-How Are Employment Taxes and Excise Taxes Reported by a Single-Member LLC?
+How Are Employment Taxes and Excise Taxes Reported?

 To report employment taxes, an SMLLC must obtain an EIN and report employment taxes using the EIN of the LLC.
 This requirement is needed because it is the business, not the individual owner, who is responsible for reporting and paying these taxes.